Beard Powder, or what it really is; the simple food-grade diatomaceous earth – is getting to become quite a topic around the beard scene.

 And many women claim the same for their hair and nails after silica use.

-The claim that this magical beard powder for absolutely scam price would magically turn vellus hairs into terminal hair is not on a solid ground.
+The claim that this magical beard powder for absolutely scam price would magically turn vellus hairs into terminal hair is not on solid ground.

 Bottom line is that anecdotally diatomaceous earth does help many men to grow better beards and women to grow hair and skin faster, there still isn’t any actual research to back this up.